Introduction to Web Scraping With Java

 As we are going to use Java for our demo project, please make sure you have the following prerequisites in place, before proceeding.

-Of course, having a basic understanding of Java and the concept of XPath will also speed up things.
+Of course, having a basic understanding of Java and the concept of XPath will also speed things up.

 Java dependencies

-Please make sure you have added HtmlUnit as dependency to your pom.xml file
+Please make sure to add HtmlUnit as dependency to your pom.xml file:

 <dependency>